WWF King Of The Ring 1998

 The Undertaker vs. Mankind

-And so we come to this.
+And so we come to this, the most infamous match from King Of The Ring 1998.
 The second HIAC match on PPV, and the sixth supershow battle between The Dead Man and Mick Foley’s masked alter ego.
 Mankind, who believed he had virtually no heel heat at this point, was dreading this match because he felt he and Taker had no chance of putting on a great contest because they had seen and done everything in their rivalry, and he felt he simply couldn’t live up to Shawn Michaels’ efforts in the first Cell bout against Taker the previous October.
 In discussion with Terry Funk (a wise man if ever wrestling had one), Mick decided that there was only one way he and Undi (who was nursing a broken foot, which didn’t help) could put on a match to remember.
 To say he succeeded is an understatement, as it ended up becoming one of the most talked-about matches in wrestling history.

 Mankind scaled the cage with a steel chair before the bout began, and waited for Taker on the roof.
 They exchanged punches, and Mankind hit “blood-curling” chairshots to the back.
 Taker then fought back with some strikes and then, with no warning, he tossed his opponent off the roof straight through the Spanish announcer’s table some 16 feet below.
 JR: “Good God almighty!
 Good God almighty!
 He killed him!
 As God as my witness, he is broken in half!”
 Jim Ross’ words are almost as famous as the spot itself, partly because of the true passion in his voice (assisted by him not knowing that it was coming).
 The fans remained standing for several minutes looking at human rubble, and Taker stared down intently at a broken Man(kind).
 This remains a jaw-dropping moment to witness, and the margin for error was incredibly small (that the monitors weren’t removed from the desk beforehand makes it even more miraculous that Foley wasn’t permanently injured or even killed by the bump).